How do you buy an engagement ring on a budget?

 - Get just the ring band

-Final Thoughts on How to Save on an Engagement Ring
+Final Thoughts on How to Buy an Engagement Ring on a Budget

 At the end of the day, your ring is your own.
-You can make it look however you want it to look.
+A more expensive ring doesn’t make it any better.

 Congratulations on your engagement!